 ECE, IEE, IERF, Josef Silny & Associates, World Education Services and SpanTran.
-Admissions also reserves the right to accept foreign credential evaluations from current members of the National Association of Credential Evaluation Services (NACES) or the Association of International Credential Evaluators (AICE).
+Admissions also reserves the right to accept foreign credential evaluations from current members of the National Association of Credential Evaluation Services (NACES).

-To be admitted into a degree program, international students who will not be graduating from an English educational system within the last two years, or for whom English is not the primary language, must submit official TOEFL, IELTS, Duolingo or Cambridge scores.
+To be admitted into a degree program, international students who will not be graduating from an English educational system within the last two years, or for whom English is not the primary language, must submit official TOEFL, IELTS, Duolingo, Cambridge or EIKEN scores.
 The preferred TOEFL score for admissions is 79 (IBT, internet-based).
 The preferred IELTS score for admission is 6.0.
 The preferred Duolingo score is 105.
 The preferred Cambridge score is 170.
 The preferred EIKEN score is PRE-1.

 Students scoring below the preferred score may be deferred for enrollment to our Embry-Riddle Language Institute (ERLI).
 In order to be accepted into the ERLI program, you need a minimum TOEFL score of 40 (IBT, internet-based) or a minimum IELTS score of 5.0.
 Admission to ERLI does not guarantee admission to an Embry-Riddle degree program.
 Admissions also encourages all applicants for whom English is not the primary language spoken at home to consider taking the SAT I to supplement their language proficiency exam scores.
 This additional information will aid the university in accurately assessing verbal skills.